 American's internet system, Jetnet, will be the intranet resource for employees of the combined Carrier and during integration, identical updates and news will be posted on both legacy systems.
 As of December 9, 2013, all officers of AAG and US Airways groups received access to Jetnet.
 On December 9, 2013, employees of the Carriers with email access were able to share calendars, schedule meetings, and send instant messages to each other.
-All of the Carriers' employees are found in the New American's global address book.
-Almost all US Airways employees' email has been moved to an aa.com email address.
+All of the Carriers are found in the New American's global address book.
+Substantially all US Airways employees who had a usairways.com email address now also have an aa.com email address.
+For a period of time, emails sent to a usairways.com address will be forwarded to the intended recipient at his or her aa.com address.
+All outgoing email communications will be from aa.com.

-Beginning in February 2013, the Carriers have distributed "Arrivals," a weekly newsletter for employees of both US Airways and American that provides information, updates, and insights about the merger.
-As of December 8, 2013, employees of both Carriers received combined daily news updates.
+Since February 2013, the Carriers have distributed "Arrivals," a weekly newsletter for employees of both US Airways and American that provides information, updates, and insights about the merger.
+Since the merger, combined daily news updates have been distributed to employees of both Carriers.
+The Carriers also publish a joint benefits newsletter with features about benefits, wellness, and 401(k) savings.